redcanaryco/atomic-red-team/execution-frameworks/Invoke-AtomicRedTeam/README.md

 ### Generate Tests

-This process generates all Atomic tests and allows for easy copy and paste execution.
+This process generates all Atomic tests (prints test details to screen) and allows for easy copy and paste execution.
 Note: you may need to change the path.

     Invoke-AllAtomicTests -GenerateOnly